 4. How can one get fired for insubordination?

 Disciplinary action for insubordination mostly depends on the seriousness and repetitiveness of the disobedience and, in some cases, the rank of employees vs superiors involved.

 Some of the most obvious and legitimate cases where the insubordinate might be terminated from their job:

 - Criminal acts as per the laws of the land

 To prove insubordination:

-- the superior must establish the employee carried out the act with full intention after being clearly and directly communicated by the superior.
+- the superior must establish that the employee carried out the act with full intention after being clearly and directly communicated by the superior.

-- also, they had understood the request or order adequately and disobeyed it with full awareness of the possible consequences.
+- also, they had fully understood the request or order adequately and disobeyed it with full awareness of the possible consequences.

 The workers at these small organizations often walk into their manager’s offices and talk to them directly, without the bureaucratic red tape.
 It makes for a dynamic interchange of ideas and encourages open feedback between managers and employees.

 However, the drawback of the informal work environment is that it is hard to set boundaries and establish clear rules of insubordination.